felias-fogg/dw-link/docs/manual.md

 <a name="section452"></a>

-#### 4.2.2 Debugging a UNO
+#### 4.2.2 Debugging an UNO

-If you want to debug a UNO board instead of an ATtiny85, everything said above applies.
+If you want to debug an UNO board instead of an ATtiny85, everything said above applies.
 The Fritzing sketch below shows the connections.
 Here, the series resistor for the system LED is soldered to the LED cathode, so we do not need a breadboard.
 The hardware debugger needs a USB connection to your host, but the target should not be connected to the host!
 Otherwise, the automatic power-cycling will not work (but see below).

 Remember to cut the `RESET EN` solder bridge on the target board (see [Section 3.4](#section34))!
 When you first establish a connection with the UNO as a target, the target will be completely erased (including the boot loader), because the lock bits have to be cleared.
 The steps to restore your UNO to its original state are described below in [Section 4.2.4](#section424).